Skidmore v. Swift & Co.: Subsequent developments

 Christensen v.
-Harris County, 529 U.S. 576 (2000) is a Supreme Court case holding that a county's policy of requiring employees to schedule time off to avoid accruing time off was not prohibited by the Fair Labor Standards Act.
+Harris County, 529 U.S. 576 (2000), is a Supreme Court case holding that a county's policy of requiring employees to schedule time off to avoid accruing time off was not prohibited by the Fair Labor Standards Act.
 The Court held that an opinion letter from the Department of Labor, stating that an employer had to get the employee to agree first before it required the employee to schedule time off, did not receive Chevron deference but should receive the less deferential standard of Skidmore v.
 Swift & Co.
 The majority attempted to draw a bright line between formal agency documents (such as legislative rules) and less formal ones (such as opinion letters).
 Therefore, the opinion letter of the Department of Labor was not binding on the court.
 The court went on to state nothing in the FLSA that prohibited the forced use of compensation time.
 Justice Thomas delivered the 6–3 decision of the court in favor of Harris County and ruled that an agency's interpretation of a statute, announced in more informal agency papers (such as an opinion letter) is entitled to Skidmore deference, not Chevron deference.

 The continuing vitality of Skidmore deference was questioned by Justice Scalia but is still used when agency actions do not carry the force of law.
 Justice Scalia, in his concurrence in Christensen v.
 Harris County, argued that Skidmore has no place since Chevron.
 However, the majority in Christensen held that an agency's interpretation of a statute, announced in more informal agency papers (such as an opinion letter), is entitled to Skidmore deference, not Chevron deference.
 United States v.
-Mead Corp., 533 U.S. 218 (2001) explicitly reaffirms Skidmore and reiterates deference to agency interpretations that do not have statutory authority resulting from a rule-making process are based on "the agency's care, its consistency, formality, and relative expertness, and to the persuasiveness of the agency's position."
+Mead Corp., 533 U.S. 218 (2001), explicitly reaffirms Skidmore and reiterates deference to agency interpretations that do not have statutory authority resulting from a rulemaking process are based on "the agency's care, its consistency, formality, and relative expertness, and to the persuasiveness of the agency's position."